eclipse-vertx/vert.x/manual.md

 ### Verticle

 The unit of deployment in vert.x is called a *verticle* (Think of a particle, for vert.x).
-Verticles can currently be written in JavaScript, Ruby or Java (We have some partial Groovy support and we're looking to support Scala and Clojure going ahead).
+Verticles can currently be written in JavaScript, Groovy, Ruby or Java (We're looking to support other languages as we progress).

 A verticle is defined by having a *main* which is just the script (or class in the case of Java) to run to start the verticle.
 A verticle can also contain other scripts which are referenced from the main.
 It can also contain any jars, and other resources that are used by the verticle.